Robert Johns | 10 Feb, 2025

 1. Generating a Random Float in a Custom Range

-We have the option to scale the result of random() to fit our desired range:
+To generate a random float number within a specific range, scale the result of random() to fit your desired range:

 import random